cldowdy/money-walks/README.md

 Data post-processing.
 Features extracted and SMOTE sampling applied.

 ### EDA
-Replication of the results from Money Walks
+Python replication of the results from Money Walks.